Amith-18/Nodemcu-and-Telegram-Bot/README.md

-To download the library, select the desired library option and click on "Download Raw.
+To download the library, select the desired library option and click on "Download Icon".